Philly Cheesesteak Meatloaf

 - Let it cool completely in the fridge, cut thick slices and sear in a super hot pan with a pat of butter.

 - Take the seared slices and add to sandwiches/hoagie rolls.

-Looking for more Cheese Steak recipes?
-Look no further!
+- Looking for more Cheese Steak recipes?
+They’re one of my favorite things to cook in every form, so look no further!

 Tools Used in the making of these Philly Cheesesteak Meatloaf:

 Cast Iron Skillet: This is my most used pan in my kitchen, heavy, keeps heat well and gives the BEST sear ever.

 Loaf Pan: Even cooking, looks beautiful and works well to avoid sticking, this pan is inexpensive and lasts for years.